-Get ready to step out of your role as student and into the role of teacher.
-Our Elementary-Middle Education program puts you in the field in creative ways, offering diverse experiences that build your confidence and get you career-ready.
+Get ready to step out of your role as a student and into the role of teacher.
+Our bachelor's of Elementary-Middle Education puts you in the field in creative ways, offering diverse experiences that build your confidence and get you career-ready.
 A flexible curriculum enables you to expand your horizons and increase your job market value by pursuing a double major, minor, or concentration.
 You will graduate with a Maine teacher certification in hand and the real-world experience to make a difference in your students’ lives.

 Why UNE for Elementary-Middle Education

 A flexible curriculum allows for double majors, minors, concentrations, and study abroad — all of which help make you a well-rounded person and a highly desirable teacher.
 Early and regular field experiences provide an array of opportunities that prepare you for your career while helping you get a foot in the door with potential employers.

 - Flexible curricular pathways

 Your bachelor's in Education prepares you to be at the head of the class.
 Equipped with knowledge, critical thinking skills, and a wide range of student teaching experiences, you will be prepared, confident, and credentialed as you step off the graduation podium and into the rewarding career of teaching.

 - The option to work in public or private schools

 - The flexibility of working in any geographical area (coursework reciprocity in 47 states)